islandproblem/islandproblem/framework.md

 # Framework

 This framework is like the "source code" for the Island Problem.

-It is structured as a progressive series of **if–then statements**.
+It's structured as a progressive series of **if–then statements**.

 ---